davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

   <img border="1" width="250px" src="figures/proj2-ptrAssign4.png" />

 - **Practice Questions (not graded):**

-  - What value does the `NULL` constant hold?
-Try printing out.

-  - What happens to your program when you try to dereference a pointer to `NULL`? *(Ans:  In Java, you'd get the NullPointerException thrown, but there are no such things as Exceptions in C...
-This really is something you should try out in C.)*
+  - What happens to your program when you try to de-reference a pointer to `NULL`? *(Ans:  In Java, you'd get the NullPointerException, but there are no such things as Exceptions in C...
+This really is something you should try out.)*

   - **Do this.
 For real.** Write a function `void compareAndAssign(int n, int m, int *larger, int *smaller)` that puts the larger of `n` and `m` in `larger` and the smaller value in `smaller`.
 How would you call this function?
-(If you need help figuring this out, read on to the next section and try again.)
+(If you need help figuring this out, read on to `Part 4 - Output Parameters`)

 ##### Part 3: Pointers as Input Parameters